opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 The higher the score the better the suggestion is.
 The frequency represents the number of times the term appears in the documents in that index.

 To implement a "Did you mean `suggestion`?" feature, use a `phrase` suggestor.
-This is similar to the `term` suggestor, except that it uses N-gram language models to suggest whole phrases instead.
+This is similar to the `term` suggestor, except that it uses N-gram language models to suggest whole phrases instead of individual words.

-The set up for this is a little more involved.
+Create a custom analyzer called `trigram` that uses a `shingle` filter.
+This filter is the same as the `edge_ngram` filter, except that it applies to words instead of letters.

 ```json
 PUT shakespeare